Divorce Attorney Northeast Philadelphia

-- The waiting period to receive the decree back varies because it is up the Court/Judge to sign it; you can wait more than 30 days just to get your decree.
+- The waiting period to receive the decree back varies, because it is up the Court/Judge to sign it; you can wait more than 30 days just to get your decree.

 The process can be really straightforward, and, as you can see, is designed to allow people to Divorce without needing to go to court at all.
 The above example involves no property division.
-However, even if you have property to divide, you can still avoid court if you and your spouse can agree how to divide assets and debts.
+However, even if you have property to divide, you can still avoid court if you and your spouse can agree on how to divide assets and debts.
 The document is called a Property Settlement Agreement (PSA), and is filed with your final paperwork seeking a divorce decree.
 The PSA can address any and all concerns, including child or spousal support, custody, and even how you elect to file your taxes.

 Northeast Philadelphia Divorce Attorney

-If you are looking for compassionate, focused, and experienced Divorce Attorney in Philadelphia, call us at (215) 673-7733 (Philadelphia Office).
+If you are looking for compassionate, focused, and experienced Divorce Lawyer in Philadelphia, call us at (215) 673-7733 (Philadelphia Office).
 When you call us, you will reach an attorney, and our office number is answered by a real person 24-hours/day, 7 days a week.
-You may also reach us by email, and we will respond promptly.
+You can also reach us by email, and we will respond promptly.
 Our initial consultations are always free, and our rates are intentionally affordable.
 We are here to help you, so call today!